3 Ways You Can Obtain Life Insurance And Keep Your Medicaid Benefits [We Give You The Answers You Need With Life Insurance Options]

 Just as it sounds, it is a trust.

-Two popular types of trusts exist.
+First, though, 2 popular types of trusts exist.
 One type of trust allows you to maintain control of the assets in the trust.
 Because of this control, Medicaid and creditors could legally force you to use the trust value (the life insurance and any other assets) inside the trust to pay off debts, etc, including nursing home costs.
 These are called revocable trusts.

 This isn’t the type of trust used for a funeral trust.

 The other type is called an irrevocable trust.
 A funeral trust is irrevocable.
-This means the trust protects the trust value from Medicaid, creditors, etc. They can’t get at it, touch it, or force you to use it.
+This means the trust protects the value from Medicaid, creditors, etc. They can’t get at it, touch it, or force you to use it.

 Conversely, neither can you.